-Intended outcome Success criteria The gap in the outcomes for English and Mathematics (9-4) will narrow between DA and non-DA students.
-The proportion of DA students obtaining a grade 4 and above in English and Mathematics will converge year on year with that of non-disadvantaged students.
+Intended outcome Success criteria The gap in the outcomes for English and maths (9-4) will narrow between DA and non-DA students.
+The proportion of DA students obtaining a grade 4 and above in English and maths will converge year on year with that of non-disadvantaged students.
 Average attendance of disadvantaged students in-line with non-disadvantaged peers.
 Attendance for disadvantaged students will improve year-on-year.
-The aim is to have a gap below 2.5% (in 2022 the gap was 4.87%).
+The aim is to have a gap below 2.5% (in 2023 the gap was 6.27%).
 The overall outcomes (in terms of attainment and progress) for our disadvantaged students will improve year-on-year.
 Disadvantaged students perform better than other disadvantaged students nationally by the end of this three-year plan.
 Our disadvantaged students will continue to engage positively in the wider curriculum and with extra-curricular offers.
 Student voice will support the view that students feel well-supported and cared for by the school.
-No gap in engagement between DA and non-DA peers, as measured through registers on Edulink.
+No gap in engagement between DA and non-DA peers, as measured through registers on Arbor.
 Positive student voice outcomes.
-A greater number of disadvantaged students will be entered for the EBacc.
-The % of disadvantaged students entered for the EBacc will increase year-on-year, so that the gap narrows (in 2022 the gap was 15.3%).

-The overall outcomes (in terms of

-attainment and progress) for our

-disadvantaged students with complex

-SEND needs will improve year-on-year.
+3A greater number of disadvantaged students will be entered for the EBacc.
+The % of disadvantaged students entered for the EBacc will increase yearon-year, so that the gap narrows (in 2022 the gap was 15.3%, but this was 21.5% in 2023, largely due to the increase in all students being entered, with a rise from 47.2% to 59.4%).
+The overall outcomes (in terms of attainment and progress) for our disadvantaged students with complex SEND needs will improve year-on-year.
 The gap between the attainment of students with SEND and those without will narrow year-on-year.